pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

   (It will not currently work on MacOS or Alpine based machines).

-- [Docker](https://www.docker.com/) Image from the [`pdf2htmlEX` Docker
+- [OCI](https://opencontainers.org/) Image from the [`pdf2htmlEX` Docker
   hub](https://hub.docker.com/orgs/pdf2htmlex/repositories).

-  This will work on any machine with Docker installed.
+  This will work on any machine with an OCI Container system (such as Docker, Podman, CRI-O, Kubernetes) installed.

   (Note: that *advanced* use of `pdf2htmlEX` requires careful attention to the configuration of various tools, such as fontconfig, iconv and your locally available fonts use by the poppler and fontforge libraries.
-The docker images created by the pdf2htmlEX team might not be as well configured for *your needs* as a docker created and configured by you)
+The OCI container images created by the pdf2htmlEX team might not be as well configured for *your needs* as an OCI container created and configured by you)

 ### Building yourself